Department of Chemistry and Biochemistry

 Students will understand automotive technology and business management styles as they prepare for career opportunities in managing the operations of automotive-related businesses.

-Graduates in Manufacturing Engineering Technology work closely with engineers and scientists to create cost-effective solutions to manufacture a wide range of products, taking each design from initial creation to a finished project.
+Work closely with engineers and scientists to create cost-effective solutions to manufacture a wide range of products, taking each design from initial creation to a finished project.

 Students will gain a solid foundation in welding theory, manufacturing processes, and material science as they learn to develop skills within a program designed to help with careers in welding, manufacturing, or fabrication industries.